christriescoding/ai-search-prototype/README.md

-# Search Results AI Summary — Design Prototype
+# Enhanced Search Results with AI Summary
-A prototype design for an AI Summary and Wikipedia Card to be displayed in the search results.
+A design prototype for an AI Summary and Wikipedia Card to be displayed in the search results.

 Live site can be visited here: [https://christriescoding.github.io/ai-search-prototype/index.html](https://christriescoding.github.io/ai-search-prototype/)